ORACLE: Observation of ResiduAl Cancer With Liquid Biopsy Evaluation (ORACLE)

 • Age > 18 years old AND

-• Were treated with curative intent AND
+• Initial treatment is given with curative/radical intent AND

 • Are planning to undergo regular follow-up and monitoring for cancer recurrence per standard of care at the enrolling site AND